 But beyond the card’s generous welcome bonus offer, you’ll earn valuable Chase Ultimate Rewards points on your purchases and you’ll get plenty of extra benefits like extended warranty and purchase protection.

 I’ll go through some of the perks that you may not know about.
 And you can read our full Chase Ink Business Cash review for more details about the card.

-Benefits and perks of the Chase Ink Business Cash benefits
+Benefits and perks of the Chase Ink Business Cash

 Extended warranty protection